BrianSeong99/Agglayer_UnifiedBridge/README.md

 ### Rollup Exit Root

 `rollupExitRoot` is the merkle root of all L2s' Local Exit Root.
-All AggLayer connected L2s constantly updates its Local Exit Root in [`PolygonRollupManager.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonRollupManager.sol), which updates the Rollup Exit Sparse Merkle Tree's Root.
+All AggLayer connected L2s constantly update their Local Exit Root in [`PolygonRollupManager.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonRollupManager.sol), which updates the Rollup Exit Sparse Merkle Tree.

-When there's new cross-chain transactions initiated on Source Chain, it is chain's responsibility to submit its LET to the `RollupManager` smart contract on L1.
-The frequency is up to the L2, whether they submit the new LET for every new cross-chain transaction immediately, or maybe accumulate a certain number of cross-chain transactions then submit the LET with numbers of cross-chain transactions included.
+When there's new cross-chain transactions initiated on the Source Chain, is the chain's responsibility to submit its LET to the `RollupManager` smart contract on L1.
+The frequency is up to the L2, whether they submit the new LET for every new cross-chain transaction immediately, or maybe accumulate a certain number of cross-chain transactions before submitting the LET with the number of cross-chain transactions included.

-Once the RollupManager has updated its `rollupExitRoot`, it will then update the `rollupExitRoot` on it will then update the `mainnetExitRoot` on [`PolygonZkEVMGlobalExitRootV2.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol) on L1.
+Once the RollupManager has updated a `localExitRoot` of an L2, it will then update the `rollupExitRoot` on it, which will then update the `globalExitRoot` on [`PolygonZkEVMGlobalExitRootV2.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol) on L1.

 ![RER](./pics/RET.png)

 ### Mainnet Exit Root

-`mainnetExitRoot` is the same thing as Local Exit Root, but it is maintained on L1, which tracks the Bridging activities of L1 to All AggLayer connected L2s.
+`mainnetExitRoot` is the same thing as Local Exit Root, but it is maintained on L1, which tracks the Bridging activities of L1 to all AggLayer connected L2s.
 When Mainnet Exit Root is updated on `PolygonZKEVMBridgeV2.sol` contract on L1, it will then update the `mainnetExitRoot` on [`PolygonZkEVMGlobalExitRootV2.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol) on L1.

 ![L1MET](./pics/L1MET.png)

 ### Global Exit Root, L1 Info Tree, Global Index:

-`globalExitRoot` is the basically the hash of `rollupExitRoot` and `mainnetExitRoot`.
+`globalExitRoot` is basically the hash of `rollupExitRoot` and `mainnetExitRoot`.
 Whenever there's new RER or MER submitted to [`PolygonZkEVMGlobalExitRootV2.sol`](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMGlobalExitRootV2.sol), it will append the new GER to the L1 Info Tree.
 L2 syncs L1's latest GER by calling `updateExitRoot` function in [`PolygonZkEVMGlobalExitRootL2.sol`] on L2.

 `L1InfoTree` is the Sparse Merkle Tree that maintains the GERs.
 It is a binary tree and has the height of 32.
 The root is updated every time a new GER is submitted.